.45 ACP Ammo

 • OK…you’ve got your perfect ammo.
 Now what?
 Shoot it, of course!
 Practice, practice, practice.
 That’s the only way to prove to yourself that the ammo truly works, and to prove to yourself your own shooting skills are improving.

-1. Terminal Milk Jug Ballistics — milk jugs are not humans but you should get an idea of your ammo’s expansion and penetration characteristics in a water-based medium.
-Most ranges might have a problem with this, so now is the time to visit your friend’s farm and find an out-of-the-way empty pasture as a test bed for your shooting experiments.
-At the very minimum, check the accuracy of your load.
-If you can’t hit with it, the best bullet in the world won’t do you any good.
+1. Terminal Milk Jug Ballistics — Milk jugs aren’t a perfect stand-in for human tissue, but they can give you a basic understanding of your ammo’s expansion and penetration in a water-based medium.
+Many ranges might not allow this kind of testing, so you might need to visit a friend’s farm or find a secluded pasture for your experiments.
+At the very least, make sure to check the accuracy of your load—if you can’t hit your target, even the best ammunition won’t be effective.

-2. Sight Adjustments — make sure your loads shoot to point of aim.
-Remember, sight in for your carry load and don’t change that…your other load is just for practice, so just remember how to hold in order to hit with it.
+2. Sight Adjustments — Ensure that your ammunition hits where you aim.
+Make sure to sight in for your carry load and keep those settings unchanged.
+Your practice load is just for training, so focus on memorizing the hold needed to hit accurately with it.

 Total